Doctoral Programme in Applied Linguistics: Argumentation in Professional Practice

 How can I apply?

-Prospective candidates should send their academic CV, a description of their research focus, and a letter of motivation (addressing how their research topic fits into the programme’s topic, among other motivations) to Marta Zampa.
+Prospective candidates should send their academic CV, a description of their research focus, and a letter of motivation (addressing how their research topic fits into the programme’s topic, among other motivations) in English to Marta Zampa.